 Yes, the Orion series of pinless moisture meters’ Relative Measurement mode makes it easy to test moisture in drywall.
 It’s the perfect choice for anyone — building inspector, homeowner, or otherwise — who wants to measure the relative moisture content of drywall.

 How to Use a Moisture Meter for Drywall

-The first thing you need to do is find out where the moisture in the drywall is located.
+The first thing you need to do is find where the drywall’s moisture is located.
 Sometimes, there will be visible signs of moisture in drywall.
 These include discolored areas, a musty odor, or drywall that’s starting to crumble.
 These signs all indicate that there’s significant water damage to the drywall.

 Read more about Wagner’s Orion series of pinless moisture meters.